 Please remember that I don’t endorse any of the places or organizations I list.
 I just collect and post them.
-If any of you know reason why a link should be removed, please let me know, using the form to the right.
+If any of you know reason why a link should be removed, please let me know, using the form in the sidebar.
 If you have had a good experience or would like to share a resource or photograph, I would welcome your input.

 Accessible Journeys offers group tours in places such as Europe, South America and South Africa.